 Let’s keep it simple.
 Say your current free checking offers complimentary paper statements (even though you encourage e-statements).
 Your new account will only offer e-statements (with paper statements provided at a fee).

 From our perspective, and that of over 600 financial institutions already using Subscription (Value-Added) Checking programs, the Pros outweigh the Cons.

 Knowing as many of the “bad” things that can happen going in to something new is the best way to be prepared.
 As we’ve said, Value-Added Checking may not be for your institution.

 However, if it is, there are many benefits for account holders, staff, and the organization as a whole.

 We can help your institution decide if Subscription (Value-Added) Checking is right for you.
-Simply contact us to schedule a private web meeting (select Secure Checking on the form) to start the process.
+Simply schedule a 15 minute chat to start the process.

 Blogger.
 Speaker.
 Futurist.
 Part-time Jedi.